Connecting rod: Failure during operation

 During each rotation of the crankshaft, a connecting rod is often subject to large and repetitive forces: shear forces due to the angle between the piston and the crankpin, compression forces as the piston moves downwards, and tensile forces as the piston moves upwards.
 These forces are proportional to the engine speed (RPM) squared.

-Failure of a connecting rod, often called "throwing a rod" often forces the broken rod through the side of the crankcase and thereby rendering the engine irreparable.
+Failure of a connecting rod, often called "throwing a rod", often forces the broken rod through the side of the crankcase and thereby renders the engine irreparable.
 Common causes of connecting rod failure are tensile failure from high engine speeds, the impact force when the piston hits a valve (due to a valvetrain problem), rod bearing failure (usually due to a lubrication problem), or incorrect installation of the connecting rod.

 Cylinder wear

 The sideways force exerted on the piston through the connecting rod by the crankshaft can cause the cylinders to wear into an oval shape.
 This significantly reduces engine performance, since the circular piston rings are unable to properly seal against the oval-shaped cylinder walls.

 The amount of sideways force is proportional to the angle of the connecting rod, therefore longer connecting rods will reduce the amount of sideways force and engine wear.
 However, the maximum length of a connecting rod is constrained by the engine block size; the stroke length plus the connecting rod length must not result in the piston travelling past the top of the engine block.